-Edgecumbe Consulting Group Limited of Whitefriars Business Centre, Lewins Mead, Bristol, BS1 2NT is committed to protecting the privacy of the data that we process and hold, and complying with GDPR.
+Edgecumbe Consulting Group Limited of Whitefriars, Lewins Mead, Bristol BS1 2NT is committed to protecting the privacy of the data that we process and hold, and complying with GDPR.

-We hold some personal details about you, this document explains why we have that information, how we use and handle it and your rights to that information.
+We hold personal data about our clients and their employees; this document explains what information we hold, how we use it and your rights regarding that information.

 - Ethnicity Information – nationality, race

 - Physical Characteristics – age, gender, disability

 - Behavioural data – psychometric data (e.g. responses to personality questionnaires), attitudinal data (e.g. survey responses), responses to 360 feedback questionnaires, data gathered in interviews

 - Preference information – consultant notes taken during an interview or focus group